cabrerahector/wordpress-popular-posts/readme.txt

 4. Wordpress Popular Posts Stats panel.

 == Changelog ==
+= 2.3.3 =
+* Added range parameter to wpp_get_views().
+* When enabling the Display author option, author's name will link to his/her profile page.
+* Improved database queries for speed.
+* Fixed bug preventing PostRating to show.
+* Removed Timthumb (again) in favor of the vt_resize function by Victor Teixeira to generate thumbnails.
+* Cron now also removes from cache all posts that have been trashed or eliminated.
+* Added "the title filter fix" that affected some themes.
+(Thank you, jeremyers1!)
+* Added Dutch translation (Thank you, Jeroen!)

 = 2.3.2 =
 * The ability to enable / disable the Ajax Update has been removed.
 It introduced a random bug that doubled the views count of some posts / pages.
 Will be added back when a fix is ready.
 * Fixed a bug preventing the cat parameter from excluding categories (widget was not affected by this).